Hawaiian Luau at Fort Langley

 Where and When

 The first modern-day Hawaiian Luau event to celebrate the historic relationship between the fort, Hawaii and Hawaiians was in May, 2024.
-In 2025 the event took place on July 12th and 13th.
+Last year the event took place on July 12th and 13th.
+When it happens in 2026 was still to be confirmed as of the last time we checked.

-This past year, thanks to the Canada Strong Pass, admission was free for everyone throughout the summer.
+Last year, thanks to the Canada Strong Pass, admission was free for everyone throughout the summer.
 The special festivities were free as well, although there were ticketed workshops on July 12th.
+In 2026, again thanks to the Canada Strong Pass, general admission to the historic site will be free between June 19th until September 7th.

 See the Fort Langley National Historic Site‘s website for details about the two-day celebration of Polynesian and Hawaiian culture.